 - a.
-Reporting - 1) Report information about COVID-19 cases at our offices and schools to the VCPH whenever required by health order, and provide any related information requested by the VCPH. - a) Ventura County K-12 School Student and Staff COVID-19 Case Reporting - b) School Portal for Outbreak Tracking (SPOT) - https://cdph.force.com/SPOT/s/login/?ec=302&startURL=%2FSPOT%2Fs%2">F - 2) Report immediately, but not more than eight hours, to Cal/OSHA any COVID-19-related serious illnesses or death, as defined, of an employee occurring in our offices and schools or in connection with any employment. - a) "Serious illness" means any illness occurring in a place of employment or in connection with any employment that requires inpatient hospitalization for other than medical observation or diagnostic testing. - b) Exception: This program does not apply to employees while working from home.
+Reporting - 1) Report information about COVID-19 cases at our offices and schools to the VCPH whenever required by health order, and provide any related information requested by the VCPH. - a) School Portal for Outbreak Tracking (SPOT)

+https://cdph.force.com/SPOT/s/login/?ec=302&startURL=%2FSPOT%2Fs%2F - 2) Report immediately, but not more than eight hours, to Cal/OSHA any COVID-19-related serious illnesses or death, as defined, of an employee occurring in our offices and schools or in connection with any employment. - a) "Serious illness" means any illness occurring in a place of employment or in connection with any employment that requires inpatient hospitalization for other than medical observation or diagnostic testing. - b) Exception: This program does not apply to employees while working from home. - c) VCPH Initial Screening Form - d) VCPH Positive Case Line List - 3) Report immediately, but not more than eight hours, to Cal/OSHA any COVID-19related serious illnesses or death, as defined, of an employee occurring in our offices and schools or in connection with any employment. - a) "Serious illness" means any illness occurring in a place of employment or in connection with any employment that requires inpatient hospitalization for other than medical observation or diagnostic testing.